 Kate Atcherley was one of four children born to Henry Oliver Atcherley and his wife Emma.
 My Atcherley research had revealed details of the lives and deaths of all the other members of this family, but Kate had seemingly disappeared without trace after the 1891 census.
 Until this week that is.
 Thanks to findmypast.co.uk, Kate’s fate has finally been revealed and the story of her family can now be completed.

 Kate’s father Henry was born in 1850 at Shaldon in Devon.
-His father, Rowland (brother of Elizabeth Atcherley – see On this day: 9 March 1820), died just a few months later on 11 Mar 1851.
+His father, Rowland (brother of Elizabeth Atcherley – see An Atcherley in Germany), died just a few months later on 11 Mar 1851.
 Strangely, Henry does not appear on the census which was taken at the end of that month.
 He was not recorded either with his mother and sister in Bath, or with his aunts and his older brother (named Rowland after the boys’ father) in Devon.
 He was however living in that county (at 2 Lower Mount Road Terrace in Exeter), with his aunt Caroline and brother Rowland, when the next census was carried out ten years later.

 During his time living on the Devon coast, Henry would have regularly seen ships at harbour and out at sea.
 No doubt he also encountered some of the men who crewed those ships.
 Ultimately, Henry was inspired to become a seafarer himself.
 The crew list for the Samarang of London, which arrived at Sydney, New South Wales, Australia on 15 February 1869 included an 18 year old Ordinary Seaman Atcherley, of Devonshire.
 (The available scans of the list do not show the extreme left hand edge of the page so the forenames of the crew members cannot be seen in their entirity, but the second initial of ordinary seaman Atcherley was O. Despite the fact that transcriptions of the list show him as Chas Atcherly, there is no doubt in my mind that this was Henry Oliver Atcherley.)